Before we begin. A disclaimer.

 Spoiler alert, I didn't.
 I found it by accident while idea hunting.

 Most people have a sexy "epiphany" moment.
 When they were walking around Central Park.
 Or lying on a beach in Bali.
 Looking at the stars.
-Smoking a cigarette.
+One little puff of weed.
 And like in some kind of Hollywood movie, the idea hits them.

 Nah, my epiphany moment was super boring.